gabriellewald/resume.md/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
 I am a Data Scientist working to surface insights from data sets.
 I seek to inform the decision making process with science-based methods.
-I have experience making predictive models and use data visualization techniques to communicate analytical results.

 ## Experience